ZijinNie/NeurIPS2019/README.md

 # NeurIPS2019
-In NeurIPS 2019, reproduced papaer "Making AI Forget You: Data Deletion in Machine Learning" by Antonio Ginart et.al.
+In NeurIPS 2019, reproduced paper "Making AI Forget You: Data Deletion in Machine Learning" by Antonio Ginart et.al.

 Teammate: Xiaohui Wang, and Zijun Yu